powerbuoy/ToggleHash/README.md

-# ToggleHash
-Toggles the hash when clicking an in page link.
+Toggles the hash without scrolling when clicking an in page link.